wix-incubator/wix-rest-docs/guides/Pagination.md

 ### Paging _List_ methods

-List endpoints support paging through query parameters in REST requests and options objects in SDK calls.
+List endpoints typically support paging through query parameters in REST requests and `paging` objects in SDK calls.

 For example, to list 100 contacts, starting from contact 21, with offset paging: